clearlytech/olympics-api/README.md

+**Deprecated:** this example application is no longer hosted or maintained.
+It was a sample app that ran until the Sochi2014 website was taken down in Oct.
+2014.
+This repo remains here for posterity.

 # Olympics Micro API

 I wanted a simple way to grab the current medal count in JSON, so wrote this, and deployed it to http://olympics.clearlytech.com/ , where you can also check out the API documentation.
 Full source code is at https://github.com/clearlytech/olympics-api